nur-srijan/markdown-preview-export/README.md

 # Markdown Rich Preview & Export 🚀

-A powerful Visual Studio Code extension that transforms your Markdown editing experience with beautiful previews and seamless export options.
-Say goodbye to switching between tools - preview, export to PDF, or generate HTML files without leaving your editor!
+A powerful VS Code extension that brings GitHub-style Markdown previews and one-click PDF/HTML exports right into your editor—no more Pandoc hacks or context-switching.

 Yes, no Pandoc hacks at all!